wyn/collab/src/python/collab/README.txt

 $ cd <COLLAB>
 $ python setup.py install

-where <COLLAB> is the path to your collab source code, <ROOT>/src/python/collab (this directory should be the one with the setup.py script).

 Notes:
 The install step may need root permissions, use --prefix option if preferred.

+See

-See python setup.py --help for other options.
+$ python setup.py --help

+for other options.

 You should now be able to import collab from within your Python environment without errors: